Quantitative stability of harmonic maps from $\mathbb{R}^2$ to $\mathbb{S}^2$ with higher degree: Preliminary

 Fourth, since $\partial_\alpha v^j\Phi_j=-\partial_\alpha \Phi_jv^j$, we have

 Combining the above four points, we obtain the conclusion. \end{proof}

 For any $u$ with $\deg(u)=\pm1$, \citet[Lemma 4.3]{bernand2021quantitative} prove that the $\dot H^1$-distance of $u$ to the set of degree $\pm1$ harmonic maps can be achieved.
-For higher degree, we show that this is also true when $u$ is already near to them.
+For maps with a higher degree, we show that this is also true when $u$ is already near to them.
+The following proof is pointed out to us by the anonymous referee, which is simpler than our original ones.